jeisen0105/Cyclistic-Case-Study/README.md

 ### Combining Datasets

-The cleaned quarterly data frames were combined into a single master data frame, all_trips.
+After renaming columns and aligning data types, the Q1 datasets from 2019 and 2020 were combined into a single data frame named all_trips.
+This unified dataset includes all the cleaned trip records and will serve as the basis for all subsequent analysis.

 ```r
 # Stack individual quarter's data frames